Part III and MPhil ACS projects

 - Part III 12:00 noon Monday 5 June 2017

 - MPhil in Advanced Computer Science 12:00 noon on Friday 16 June 2017

 You should submit the following to the Graduate Education Office (FS03 in the William Gates Building):

-- [MPhil students only] a completed copy of the BoGS Certificate of Submission; and
+- [MPhil students only] a completed copy of the Board of Graduate Studies Certificate of Submission; and

-- [MPhil students only] a completed copy of the BoGS Declaration of Originality as well as a declaration of originality within the document.
+- and a Confirmation of Authorship form as well as a declaration of originality within the document.

-- Part III students require a declaration of originality in the document.
+- Part III students are required to include the Confirmation of Authorship form as well as a declaration of originality in the document.